vinayjawadagi/DistributedKMeans/README.md

 - Average rating of the business
 - Number of reviews normalized with population of the area

-Thi project implements 2 different Parallelizations:
+This project implements 2 different Parallelizations:
 Parallelization 1:
 Execute each round of K Means clustering using parallelization (broadcast the centroids in mapper, and each reduce call takes in one centroid with all points assigned to it), but execute Clustering for different k values sequentially
 -     Implementation: